-Benefits of having the best Patio Heaters
+Benefits of having the best Patio Heaters:

 Just because the weather is intolerable does not mean you have to lock yourself indoors and forget about enjoying the outside air and having a couple of drinks with your buddies by that patio bar you built.

-With a good patio heater, your patio becomes an extension of your living room.
+With a good outdoor heater, your patio becomes an extension of your living room.
 You will be able to cook, relax, and hang out with family and friends while staying perfectly toasty no matter how cold the surroundings get.

 When shopping for patio heaters, there are so many options to choose from that it becomes virtually impossible for you not to find the right unit or model for your home.

-For example, if you do not have much space, wall-mounted or hanging patio heaters may work for you.
+For example, if you do not have much space, wall-mounted or hanging heaters may work for you.
 If you are heating a relatively small area, a powerful floor patio may be overkill.
-You can instead go for a tabletop patio heater that will look good with your patio furniture.
+You can instead go for a tabletop heater that will look good with your patio furniture.

-Although patio heaters are still inherently dangerous (They produce heat, after all.), they have certainly come a long way from the time our grandparents had to create a huge open flame in the backyard to keep warm.
+Although freestanding patio heaters are still inherently dangerous (They produce heat, after all.), they have certainly come a long way from the time our grandparents had to create a huge open flame in the backyard to keep warm.
 Modern patio heaters are safe to operate and maintain.

-The only parts that heat up are the parts that come in direct contact with the heat source, which are the reflector and the areas near the heat source itself (In some cases, a dome-shaped case).
+The only parts that heat up are the parts that come in direct contact with the heat source, which is the reflector and the areas near the heat source itself (In some cases, a dome-shaped case).

 Which Patio Heater Types is Best For You?

-Standing Patio Heater
+Standing Patio Heater:

 Many outdoor heaters run on propane gas while some are powered by electricity, natural gas, and other sources.
 Most models in this category have more or less 40,000 BTUs, which is the best BTU rating range you can hope for in a patio heater.

 A standing patio heater’s tall and thin structure is very prone to tipping over so a heavy base is a must.
 Often, the fuel tank, if any, is placed in the base as well.

 The purpose of the pole is to extend the heat upwards to maximize heating and heat distribution.
 The heat source is the part that directly concerns the patio heater’s BTU rating, which is a measurement of the amount of heat an appliance can produce.

-Not all floor patio heaters have reflectors, though.
-However, they make up for the absence of a reflector by having a movable or adjustable heat source, which can be focused on the specific areas that need heating.
+Not all floor heaters have reflectors, though.
+However, they make up for the absence of a reflector by having a movable or adjustable heat source, which can be focused on the specific areas that need healing.
 That way, you do not have to worry about having any of the heat get wasted because all of it goes to just one area.

-Tabletop Patio Heater
+Tabletop Patio Heater:

 Also known as portable patio heaters, tabletop models are compact and highly portable.
 They look great and are often used as centerpieces for patio tables.
-Many of them are designed to look like mini versions of standing patio heaters while many look like normal table lamps you would find in your living room.
+Many of them are designed to look like mini versions of standing floor heaters while many look like normal table lamps you would find in your living room.

-The parts of a tabletop patio heater are generally the same as those of a floor patio heater.
-The body of a tabletop patio heater has a fuel tank compartment that is located in the base but they generally do not produce more heat than 30,000 BTUs.
+The parts of a tabletop patio heater are generally the same as those of a floor heater.
+The body of a tabletop heater has a fuel tank compartment that is located in the base but they generally do not produce more heat than 30,000 BTUs.

-Hanging Patio Heater
+Hanging Patio Heater:

 Because these are installed to hang from the ceiling, hanging patio heaters are ideal for use in small outdoor living areas like enclosed porches or gazebos.
-They are the most convenient patio heater design because they do all the work required of them without getting in your way.
+They are the most convenient heater design because they do all the work required of them without getting in your way.

 Some people love hanging patio heaters because of their even heat distribution.
 Since they are installed overhead, more areas are warmed.
 However, it still ultimately depends on how you adjust it.
 You can always choose to have the heater focus in one specific area.

-Wall-Mounted Patio Heater
+Wall-Mounted Patio Heater:

 Wall-mounted patio heaters are highly convenient, practical, and space-saving because they are placed on walls and posts, where they are far from getting in anyone’s way.
 They are ideal for use in small spaces or areas cramped with furniture.

-Understandably, wall-mounted patio heaters run on electricity.
-In addition, a lot of them use infrared technology for heating and can be moved up and down so that the heat is focused in one area.
+Understandably, wall-mounted heaters run on electricity.
+In addition, a lot of them use infrared heat technology for heating and can be moved up and down so that the heat is focused in one area.
 They are not too fussy to work with because many of them are already sold with their own brackets.

-Patio Heater Fuel Types
+Patio Heater Fuel Types:

 Many propane heaters are also sold with wheel kits or similar add-ons that make transportation easier.
 Patio heaters that run on propane gas are usually designed with a cabinet or a compartment for storing the propane tank out of sight.

-The standard propane tank weighs about 20 pounds and that is the size required by many propane patio heaters.
+The standard propane tank weighs about 20 pounds and that is the size required by many propane heaters.
 Smaller heaters like tabletop ones require much smaller tanks.
 It is best to have a spare propane tank around just in case your current one runs out.

 You can buy propane tanks in groceries.
 You can also opt to have your empty tank refilled or replaced with a full one for a special discount.